obenkenobi/ministat/README.md

 	+   5	  150	     930	500	   540	  299.08193
 	No difference proven at 95.0% confidence
 ## Performance Information
+Testing is done on a linux server that has a 6 core cpu

 ![](https://raw.githubusercontent.com/OrenBen-Meir/ministat/master/performance-data/graphs/Timing%20Data%20By%20Version.png)
 Above is a timing plot for each ministat version.
 The latest version plotted is *new_strtod*, *integer-mode* version in the plot describes ministat with the -i flag enabled (i.e. integer mode is enabled), it has the same performance as the -i flag for *new_strtod* as that version only affected floating point mode which is default.
 While not plotted, *final_version* is the current version which compiles ministat with the -o3 flag giving it a 9% boost in speed over previous versions.